-The events space has changed dramatically in the last two years and businesses and marketers are still trying to catch up.
-Across industries, leaders are trying to figure out how to keep people engaged, provide networking opportunities, and create events that people actually want to come to.
+The events space has changed dramatically in the last few years, and businesses and marketers are still trying to catch up.
+Across industries, leaders are trying to figure out how to keep people engaged, provide networking opportunities, and create events that people actually want to come to while not breaking their budget.
+In fact, some companies are cutting their B2B event marketing budgets by up to 48%.
 It’s a tricky equation because the pandemic transformed not only how we gather but also how we do business.
 Since 2020, consumers’ values have changed, companies have adjusted their missions or revamped their strategies, and everyone is trying to figure out how to prepare for the future of business.

 1. You need two ingredients to make a good event: content and relevance.

 This was true before the pandemic, but it bears repeating: if you want to create a good event, you need content and relevance.
 Attendees should leave the event with new insights applicable to their lives and businesses.
 You must offer something of value.
 Your event cannot consist entirely of networking sessions, activities, or games.
 Events should provide rich and relevant content that applies to the state of business at that time.

 2. Don’t neglect the value of both in-person and virtual events.